AUDIENCE: Internal Medicine, Family Practice, OB/GYN

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Throw away any unused liquid medication after 14 days.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any unused liquid medication after 14 days.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org